Many states allow you to use funds from a 529 plan—up to $10,000 per student in 2025—to pay for K-12 tuition and other qualified education expenses.

 One caveat to applying distributions towards K-12 education expenses is that not all states follow the federal law.

-Other than the $10,000/year withdrawal limit for K-12 tuition expense, all other 529 plan rules apply:
+Other than the federal withdrawal limits for K-12 education expenses, all the other 529 plan rules apply:

 When planning, keep in mind the separate costs and different timelines for K-12 and college expenses.

-As you start off your savings, determine the total amount you’ll need to cover for both K-12 tuition and college expenses.
+As you start off your savings, determine the total amount you’ll need to cover for both K-12 and college expenses.
 Match your investments within the 529 plan to the time horizon for withdrawals for both, as the earlier K-12 expenses and the later college expenses will have different timelines.

 As you’re determining which options are best for your children’s education needs, consider how using a 529 plan for K-12 expenses may fit into your financial plans.
 Consult with a financial advisor to discuss strategies that will be most advantageous in meeting your goals over the long-term.